Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: -algebras

-\begin{rmk} The $\A$-algebra $Centr(f)$ and its generalization to the case of $\A$-categories discussed in the subsequent paper provide geometric description of the notion of natural transformaion in the $\A$-case (see [Lyu],[LyuOv] for a pure algebraic approach to this notion). \end{rmk}
+\begin{rmk} The $\A$-algebra $Centr(f)$ and its generalization to the case of $\A$-categories provide geometric description of the notion of natural transformation in the $\A$-case (see [Lyu],[LyuOv] for a pure algebraic approach to this notion). \end{rmk}